Context, Judgement, Deduction: Judgement calculi

 \section{Judgement calculi}

 In the previous section we have introduced judgemental theories, very concrete mathematical objects for which we have presented a suggestive notation referencing some logical intuition.
-This section is devoted to grounding that intuition and showing that each (pre)judgemental theory is a \textit{categorical proof assistant}.
+This section is devoted to grounding that intuition and showing that each (pre)judgemental theory is a categorical version of a proof assistant or, more technically, something that supports the categorical semantics for the specification of a type system.
 We will see how a judgemental theory automatically produces a deductive system via a process of translation.
 Actually, a judgemental theory is intrinsically a calculus of deduction in a very precise sense.

-This section will describe a way to translate the data of a judgemental theory $(\mathsf{ctx}, \mathcal{J,R,C})$ into a judgement calculus.
+This section will describe a way to translate the data of a judgemental theory $(\ctx, \classof{J,R,C})$ into a judgement calculus.

 Of course, such a process of translation requires an almost formal definition of judgement calculus, which must be flexible enough to encode the usual calculi that are used in type theory and in proof theory.
 For the reasons expressed in the introduction, this is a non-trivial task.